King and pawn versus king endgame: Rule of the square

 The most basic rule applies when the pawn can queen unassisted by its king.
 The rule of the square determines if this is possible.
-In this position, the pawn is on the fifth square from the queening square (counting the queening square itself).
+In the depicted position, the pawn is on the fifth square from the queening square (counting the queening square itself).
 A square of 5×5 squares with the queening square in one corner and the pawn in an adjacent corner can be imagined.
 (An easy method is to construct the square with a diagonal from the pawn to the last rank.)
 This square denotes where the Chebyshev distance from the pawn's promotion square is no greater than the number of moves the pawn needs to promote, and thus, if the black king can move into this square, he can catch the pawn, otherwise the pawn wins the race.

 In this position, if it is Black's move, they can play ...Kb4 and enter the square, catching the pawn.
 If it is White's move, the pawn advances, the square shrinks to 4×4, and the king cannot move into the square, so the pawn queens.
-(See Wikibooks – Chess/The Endgame for further discussion on the rule of the square.)
+(See Wikibooks – Pawn Endings for further discussion on the rule of the square.)

 Even if the defending king can move inside the square of the pawn, the attacking king may be able to block it, as in the diagram from Alexander Fishbein.